 - New License.
 Sometimes you’ll see sales that are for New Licenses Only.
 This means that you don’t already own a license for this product.
 In other words, the sale isn’t good on upgrades.

 - Upgrade & Support plan.
 Technically not a license, many products have an option for Upgrade & Support for Perpetual Licenses.
 This allows users to keep their perpetual licenses current and also get support for the products at no additional cost.
-If the Upgrade & Support lapses, you’ll need to pay for an upgrade.
+If the Upgrade & Support lapse, you must pay for an upgrade.

 Annual Subscription License